Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 2. Brush Properly

-The technique is needed to brush your Pomeranian properly.
-If you don’t brush them correctly, then you may be missing deeper tangles in the coat and a loose coat that needs to be removed.
+A good brush technique is needed for grooming a Pomeranian properly.
+If you don’t brush them correctly, then you may be missing deeper tangles in the coat and loose hairs that need to be removed.
 This can lead to mats or buildup deep in the coat and against the skin.

 It’s recommended to not brush completely dry hair on a Pomeranian since this can create static and strip oils from the coat, but it may be necessary between baths.
 Make sure to use a detangling or coat conditioning product to help protect the coat as you brush.
 Brush from the skin and outward, away from the body.
 This will help break up mats without damaging the coat.